KEAM 2025 Syllabus PDF - Download Latest KEAM Syllabus for All Subjects

 KEAM 2025 Syllabus

 CEE Kerala has released the revised KEAM Syllabus 2025 on the official website at cee.kerala.gov.in.
 New Topics have been added to the Physics, Chemistry, and Mathematics sections.
-As per reports, the revised KEAM 2025 syllabus excludes those chapters withdrawn by the State Council of Educational Research and Training (SCERT) from the Higher Secondary syllabus.
+As per the reports, the revised KEAM 2025 syllabus excludes those chapters withdrawn by the State Council of Educational Research and Training (SCERT) from the Higher Secondary syllabus.
 A detailed analysis of the same has been discussed here.

 KEAM syllabus 2025 consists of three subjects namely physics, chemistry, and mathematics.
 The difficulty level of the syllabus is as per Class 11 and 12.
 The KEAM exam consists of two papers: Paper 1 and Paper 2.
 Candidates can supplement their preparations by solving the previous year's question papers.
 Along with the syllabus, students should review the KEAM exam pattern 2025 to understand the marking scheme, section-wise weightage, exam mode, etc.